The benefits of issuing EMI options using a growth share class

 EMI schemes are tax advantageous for both companies and employees.
 But there are limits to the value of EMI options a company can issue before being disqualified and losing the tax benefits.

-• Any individual employee can receive up to £250,000 in shares within a 3-year period, based on UMV (unrestricted market value).
+• Any individual employee can receive up to £250,000 in shares within a 3-year period, based on the UMV (unrestricted market value) at the point of grant.

-• The company can grant up to £3m in unexercised options at any one time, based on UMV.
+• The company can grant up to £3m in unexercised options at any one time, based on UMV at the point of grant.

 For larger companies with higher UMVs, these EMI limits can approach fast when issuing relatively small percentages of options to many employees, or large amounts to a few.